plating, anodizing, & finishing Q&As since 1989

 "Dried-on Brasso removal"

 I have just purchased a really neat pair of brass & slate base double candle sticks.
 The problem?
-Someone tried to polish them with Brasso [affil. link to info/product on Amazon] (or something similar) & left it to dry!
+Someone tried to polish them with Brasso [affil link] (or something similar) & left it to dry!
 How can I remove the gunk?!

 antiques buff (pun intended) - Boca Raton, Florida